sounkou-bioinfo/mangoro/README.md

 ## What is mangoro?

-We vendor the [mangos/v3](https://github.com/nanomsg/mangos) Go package for IPC between R and Go processes using the `nanonext` R package.
-The package provides helper functions to build Go binaries that use mangos for IPC, and to find and run those binaries from R. This is a basic setup that can be used as a starting point for more complex R/Go IPC applications.
+We vendor the [mangos/v3](https://github.com/nanomsg/mangos) and [arrow-go](https://github.com/apache/arrow-go) Go packages for IPC between R and Go processes using the `nanonext` R package.
+The package provides helper functions to build Go binaries that use mangos and Arrow for IPC.
+This is a basic setup that can be used as a starting point for more complex R/Go IPC applications.

 ## On-the-fly Go compilation and echo